 One more practical situation in Vietnam is there exists the unavailability of T&A materials and the inability of Vietnamese companies to produce high-quality materials (Viettrade, n.d.).
 Thus, 35% of T&A companies currently involving in obtaining fabrics or designing, advertising, and marketing have to import most of the materials (about 70% - 80%) from China, Taiwan and Korea (Virac, 2016).
 Although most of the materials are globally sourced, many of Vietnamese T&A companies lack official supplier selection criteria.
-The identification of criteria for the selection of suppliers has been the major concern of many practitioners (Thiruchelvam, S. and Tookey, J.E. , 2011), yet Vietnamese T&A companies only rely on their managers’ opinions to make decision or sourcing managers make decision intuitively basing on some basic criteria such as cost, quality, or delivery.
+The identification of criteria for the selection of suppliers has been the major concern of many practitioners (Thiruchelvam & Tookey, 2011), yet Vietnamese T&A companies only rely on their managers’ opinions to make decision or sourcing managers make decision intuitively basing on some basic criteria such as cost, quality, or delivery.
 Indeed, in one of the interviews in this dissertation, a manager of a large garment corporation stated, “When we communicate with suppliers, we observe whether they build trust through their actions and responsibility for a long-term partnership, then we determine whether to choose them or not”.
-India, the USA, Hongkong, Iran (see Appendix 1 – There is one article for Vietnam regarding sustainable performance evaluation, but not related to supplier selection model.
-Most of the papers are written for general cases).Further, iFurther, although studies on supplier selection criteria began in the 1960s (Thiruchelvam, S. and Tookey, J.E. , 2011), little has been published regarding the supplier selection criteria of Vietnamese T&A companies.
-The selection of suppliers needs to be built on the specific purchasing context (Thiruchelvam, S. and Tookey, J.E. , 2011).
+Further, although studies on supplier selection criteria began in the 1960s (Thiruchelvam & Tookey, 2011), these studies were only conducted for the large textile and apparel export countries (India, the USA, Hongkong, Iran) (see Appendix 1 – There is one article for Vietnam regarding sustainable performance evaluation, but not related to supplier selection model.
+Most of the papers are written for general cases).
+Few studies have been published about/on the Vietnamese T&A industry whose export volume represents 2% of the global volume (Vietrade, 2017).
+Further, it is inappropriate for Vietnamese T&A companies to use the above large countries’ selection criteria because the selection of suppliers needs to be built on a specific purchasing context (Thiruchelvam & Tookey, 2011).
+Again, this confirms the necessity to have a comprehensive supplier selection model for the Vietnamese T&A industry.

 From the academic perspective, there are lots of researches on supplier selection criteria.
 However, those criteria are presented discretely on various topics (Rojniruttikul, 2017; Fallahpour et al., 2017; Su & Wood, 2018; Guarnieri & Trojan, 2019).
 Thus, there lacks a comprehensive set of supplier selection criteria integrating both micro and macro, both short-term and long-term, both internal and external, both tangible and intangible ones.
 In addition, regarding multiple criteria decision-making methods, many approaches have been applied in researches, but they do not address the problem of interdependence among criteria and sub-criteria.
 These questioning problems re-confirm the needs for the thesis.

-For all above reasons, the thesis “A multiple criteria supplier selection model for Vietnamese textile and apparel companies” is expected to provide a model that help Vietnamese T&A companies select the best suppliers and manage well their sourcing activities.
+For all above reasons, the thesis “A multiple criteria supplier selection model for Vietnamese textile and apparel companies” is expected to provide a model that helps Vietnamese T&A companies select the best suppliers and manage well their sourcing activities.

 Objectives of the research